ivlab/ABREngine-UnityPackage/DocumentationSrc~/manual/examples/abr-vis-app.md

 while the Python window pops up and logs some information - this window is the ABR server so don't close it!

-If there were errors in the Unity console, you'll need to try Option 2.
+If there were errors in the Unity console or the server doesn't start for any reason, you'll need to try Option 2.

 ### Option 2: Start ABR Server with Python